larry-athey/boilermaker/Instructions/Usage-Tips.md

 If you have a well insulated boiler or a jacketed boiler, you shouldn't be surprised to see the Boilermaker hover at 10% and stay there.
 The power level will never drop below 10% because this constant amount of at least some heat rising up through the boiler helps prevent suspended solids from falling out of solution and scorching to the bottom or your heating element.
 This was the primary problem that I was intending to cure when I came up with the [Airhead](https://github.com/larry-athey/airhead) project.

-When using the Boilermaker with the [RPi Smart Still](https://github.com/larry-athey/rpi-smart-still) you can duplicate the functionality of the Airhead's Mode 3 _(progressive temperature over time)_.
+When using the Boilermaker with the [RPi Smart Still](https://github.com/larry-athey/rpi-smart-still) you can duplicate the functionality of the Airhead's operating Mode 3 _(progressive temperature over time)_.